Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 Grounding A Home/Studio Power Amplifier

-To avoid the possibility of ground loop hum and shock hazards, a home/studio power amplifier should be connected to the same wall plug as the mixer and/or other audio source device.
+To avoid the possibility of ground loop hum and shock hazards, a home/studio power amplifier should be connected to the same wall plug as the mixer and/or other audio source devices.

 Again, this helps mitigate any risk of shock while also reducing the likelihood of hum in the connected speakers.